dvci/cc-pki/docs/workflows.md

 verifying cryptographic signatures of vaccine credentials by using public keys.
 Public keys may be retrieved from either a Local or Federated PKD.

-### Transactions
+## Transactions

 Transactions define how actors exchange information between one another.
-Transactions relevant to the WHO DDCC Federated Trust Network include:
+Transactions relevant to a Federated Trust Network include:

 - **Credential Issuance:** Credential Issuers may provide a vaccine certificate to a Credential Holder.